truenas/documentation/content/SCALETutorials/SystemSettings/Services/SMARTServicesSCALE.md

 ---

 {{< hint type=note >}}
 There is a special consideration when installing TrueNAS in a Virtual Machine (VM), as S.M.A.R.T services monitor actual physical devices, which are abstracted in a VM.
-After the installation of TrueNAS completes on the VM, go to **System Settings** > **Services** > and click the blue toggle button on the S.M.A.R.T. service to stop the service from running.
+After the installation of TrueNAS completes on the VM, go to **System** > **Services** > and click the blue toggle button on the S.M.A.R.T. service to stop the service from running.
 Clear the **Start Automatically** checkbox so the service does not automatically start when the system reboots.
 {{< /hint >}}

 Use the **Services > S.M.A.R.T.** screen to configure when S.M.A.R.T. tests run and when to trigger alert warnings and send emails.